pagkly/Zed/Investopedia3/Cash Flow.md

 ## How Cash Flow is Used

 [Assessing](https://www.investopedia.com/articles/investing/112513/cash-flow-statement-analyzing-cash-flow-investing-activities.asp) the amounts, timing, and uncertainty of cash flows is one of the most basic objectives of financial reporting.
-Understanding the [cash flow statement](https://www.investopedia.com/terms/c/cashflowstatement.asp) – which reports [operating cash flow](https://www.investopedia.com/terms/c/cash-flow-from-operating-activities.asp), [investing cash flow](https://www.investopedia.com/terms/c/cashflowfinvestingactivities.asp), and [financing cash flow](https://www.investopedia.com/terms/c/cashflowfromfinancing.asp) — is essential for assessing a company’s [liquidity](https://www.investopedia.com/terms/l/liquidity.asp), flexibility, and overall financial performance.
+Understanding the [[cash flow statement]](https://www.investopedia.com/terms/c/cashflowstatement.asp) – which reports [[operating cash flow]](https://www.investopedia.com/terms/c/cash-flow-from-operating-activities.asp), [[investing cash flow]](https://www.investopedia.com/terms/c/cashflowfinvestingactivities.asp), and [[financing cash flow]](https://www.investopedia.com/terms/c/cashflowfromfinancing.asp) — is essential for assessing a company’s [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp), flexibility, and overall financial performance.

-Positive cash flow indicates that a [company's liquid assets](https://www.investopedia.com/terms/a/asset-liabilitymanagement.asp) are increasing, enabling it to settle debts, reinvest in its business, return money to shareholders, pay expenses and provide a buffer against future financial challenges.
+Positive cash flow indicates that a [[company's liquid assets]](https://www.investopedia.com/terms/a/asset-liabilitymanagement.asp) are increasing, enabling it to settle debts, reinvest in its business, return money to shareholders, pay expenses and provide a buffer against future financial challenges.
 Companies with strong financial flexibility can take advantage of profitable investments.
-They also fare better in downturns, by avoiding the costs of [financial distress](https://www.investopedia.com/terms/f/financial_distress.asp).
+They also fare better in downturns, by avoiding the costs of [[financial distress]](https://www.investopedia.com/terms/f/financial_distress.asp).

 ## Analyzing Cash Flow

 ### Debt Service Coverage Ratio

 Even profitable companies can fail if their operating activities do not generate enough cash to stay liquid.
-This can happen if profits are tied up in outstanding [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp) and overstocked inventory, or if a company spends too much on [capital expenditures](https://www.investopedia.com/terms/c/capitalexpenditure.asp).
+This can happen if profits are tied up in outstanding [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp) and overstocked inventory, or if a company spends too much on [[capital expenditures]](https://www.investopedia.com/terms/c/capitalexpenditure.asp).

 Investors and creditors, therefore, want to know if the company has enough cash and cash-equivalents to settle short-term liabilities.
-To see if a company can meet its current liabilities with the cash it generates from operations, analysts look at the [debt service coverage ratio](https://www.investopedia.com/terms/d/dscr.asp).
+To see if a company can meet its current liabilities with the cash it generates from operations, analysts look at the [[debt service coverage ratio]](https://www.investopedia.com/terms/d/dscr.asp).

 Debt Service Coverage Ratio = Net Operating Income / Short-Term Debt Obligations (also referred to as "Debt Service")